matthewfeickert-talks/reproducible-ml-for-scientists-with-pixi-scipy-2025/book/pixi.md

 - Installing tools globally (`pixi global`)
 - Project workflow

-This tutorial will mainly focus on the Project workflow side of Pixi.
-More information about `pixi global` can be found [here](https://pixi.sh/latest/global_tools/introduction/)

 # What does Pixi solve?
 Pixi's goal is to solve fast reproducible developer and deployment workflows.
 Often written as *"it worked on my machine"*.